-Temporary residence status allows you to stay in Canada for a period of time for temporary purposes.
+Temporary resident status allows you to stay in Canada for temporary purposes during a period of time.

 If you meet all the admissibility requirements to enter or remain in Canada as a visitor, student, or worker, then you have temporary resident status.

 What are the Different Types of Temporary Residence Options Available to You?